Dexter's and Trooper's Laws: Provisions

 Trooper's Law makes restraining pets prior to natural disasters a third-degree felony.
 The punishment is jail time up to five years and a $10,000 fine.

 Dexter's Law creates a registry of animal abusers and requires law enforcement to post online the names of those who have offended animal cruelty laws.
 It also increases the punishment for severe cruelty to animals.
 A 1.25 multiplier is to be added to the punishment of those charged with aggravated animal cruelty.
+The registry of animal abusers went online January 1, 2026.